Australia and China: Cultural Materials Conservation Cooperative Research Network

-In 1995 Australian Research Centre funding, awarded to the University’s Conservation Centre, in partnership with the School of Physics, to undertake scientific analysis of specific manuscripts in the collection.
+In 1995, Australian Research Council funding was awarded to the University’s Conservation Centre (in partnership with the School of Physics) to undertake scientific analysis of specific manuscripts in the collection.
 The manuscripts are internationally significant.
 In 2007 scholars from around the world took part in the Symposium on the Care and Conservation of Middle Eastern Manuscripts at the University of Melbourne.
 Expert visiting scholars have come to investigate the materials and techniques and the writings of which the manuscripts are compromised.
 Currently four PhD students at the Grimwade Centre for Cultural Materials Conservation are working on John Bowman’s collection.
-Four manuscripts from the University’s Middle Eastern Manuscript Collection are currently on display in Arts West (Building 148).
+Research on the the University’s Middle Eastern Manuscript Collection is the basis for the Didar: Stories of Middle Eastern Manuscripts exhibition in Arts West (Building 148).

-We are very grateful to Anna Bowman for her knowledge and film-making expertise, our colleagues at the Islamic Museum of Australia, Sherene Hassan and Jake Carter; and Susan Thomas, Rare Books Curator, Bailieu Library.
+We are very grateful to Anna Bowman for her knowledge and film-making expertise, our colleagues at the Islamic Museum of Australia, Sherene Hassan and Jake Carter; and Susan Millard, Curator, Rare Books, Baillieu Library.

 For more information please see the Library's Middle Eastern Manuscripts web page.